ivpel/vigilant-scanner/README.md

 ## 🚀 Features

-- **Files Integrity Monitoring**: Detect changes in file content, metadata, and structure.
+- **System Integrity Monitoring**: Detect changes in file content, metadata, and structure.
 Monitor directories for unauthorized or suspicious changes (permissions, owner, etc).
 - **Log Analysis** *(In Progress)*: Analyze logs for security threats and anomalies.
-- **CVE Detection** *(In Progress)*: Scan system for known CVEs from National Vulnerability Database and CVE Mitre.

 ---